Table of Contents

 The other two falls are called the Flying Waterfall on Lotus Platform and the Marvelous Flying Waterfall.
 In between is a huge pond called Lianyan Pond.
 Most of the waterfalls and streams between pools didn’t have that much water.
 During November, the water supply isn’t that much as it stays in the form of snow.
 The water that is flowing starts to freeze which will give Huanglong a winter wonderland feeling.
 Melting water will start to flow again in spring when temperatures rise.

-Did you visit Huanglong or Jiuzhaigou or do you have questions?
+Did you visit Huanglong too or do you have questions?
 Please leave a comment at the bottom of the page.
 Love to hear from you!